 There is nothing better than a good contemporary read.
 Sure, I sometimes love to whisk myself away to fantasy worlds or immerse myself in books that show us a glimpse of what life was like a few hundred years ago, but usually, it’s the contemporary books that strike me the most.
 I connect with them on a personal level because the stories feel like they could happen to someone I know.
-Check out some of my favorites below and comment with your favorite contemporary read!
+Check out some of my favorites below!

 Charlie Grant’s older sister is getting married this weekend at their family home, and Charlie is desperate for one last perfect weekend, before the house is sold and everything changes.
 Making decisions about things like what college to attend and reuniting with longstanding crush Jesse Foster—all that can wait.
 She wants to focus on making the weekend perfect.